PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 Disadvantages:

-• Less durable (coating may wear off over time)
+• Less durable (the coating can wear out over time)

-• Does not tolerate very high temperatures well
+• Does not withstand very high temperatures well

 Ideal for: gentle and delicate cooking, daily use with caution